 If you have been caught out buy a cold snap and your Hot tub is now full of water and frozen then you are looking at a very expensive lollipop!
 When water freezes it expands and the plastic pipe work in most Hot tubs will crack.
 All you can do is wait until it thaws turn the spa on and look for leaks.
 Better still is drain down your spa in advance of cold weather or keep it hot and ready to use.

 Hot tub covers are made of dense polystyrene wrapped in polythene and then put in to a vinyl cover.
 When new this is a light and strong way of keeping the heat in and the garden leaves and children out of the spa.
 However as the cover gets older the corrosive chlorine and ozone that is used to kill bacteria in the spa water also starts to break down the polythene wrapping around the polystyrene core.
 Over time usually about 4-5 years the polythene becomes porous and allows the steam from the Hot tub to rise up in to the core until it becomes too heavy to lift.
 When this happens it is too late and a new cover is required.
-At hot tub Barn you can pay for us to double wrap your core in an extra layer of polythene which extends the life of the cover.
-This is only available on new covers.

 If your Hot tub leaks there is no other solution than take off the side identify the problem and either replace the seal or union or cut out faulty fitting or joint and clean and re glue new pipe work.
 This is normally a job for a trained spa technician.